AlexMc93/Knex-Knews/README.md

 - Front-End! (coming soon...)
 - Added functionality so users can log in
-- More endpoints and query options
+- More endpoints, query and pagination options
 - Protection for endpoints with JWT authorization

 ### Any comments, feedback or questions are welcome.
 Thanks for reading!